Xilinx/ml-suite/apps/yolo/README.md

  To run:
  1. Connect to F1 or Local Hardware

+ 2. setup the docker/comntainer.
+Please refer to [container.md](../../docs/container.md) for details on setting up the container

- 2. Download the xilinx trained models from Xilinx.com, save as models at the root of this repo
+ 3. Download the xilinx trained models from Xilinx.com, save as models at the root of this repo

- 3. `cd MLsuite/apps/yolo`
+ 4. `cd MLsuite/apps/yolo`

- 4. Familiarize yourself with the script usage by:
+ 5. Familiarize yourself with the script usage by:
   `./run.sh -h`
   The key parameters are:
     - -p `platform` Valid values are `alveo-u200`, `alveo-u250`, `aws`, `nimbix`, `1525`, `1525-ml` and `gpu`